Food safety guidance for outdoor events

 Liaise with the appropriate council departments

-Such as Environmental Health, Planning, Highways, Licensing, Cleansing etc and other public safety bodies eg Police, Fire Service, as necessary
+Such as Environmental Health, Planning, Highways, Licensing, Cleansing etc and other public safety bodies such as Police, Fire Service, as necessary

 Consider the site being used and its appropriateness for outdoor catering